 A while back I tried eliminating it from my diet.
 I think I did a three week green smoothie diet.
-Organic spinach, kale, swiss chard, protien powder and chia-flax seed and coconut milk are the ingredients used.
+Organic spinach, kale, swiss chard, protein powder and chia-flax seed and coconut milk are the ingredients used.
 Since there are so many foods that contain gluten, not just bread or pasta, I probably consumed it in some form or another during that time.
 I don’t recollect if there were any major changes from my symptoms afterwards and I’m not certain I stuck it out long enough to really notice.
-One thing is for sure, if I’m really going to find out the root cause of why I’m having these reactions to “god knows what” foods I consume containing gluten, it’ll take a heck of lot more trial and error on my part.
+One thing is for sure if I’m really going to find out the root cause of why I’m having these reactions to god knows what foods I consume containing gluten, it’ll take a heck of a lot more trial and error on my part.
 Maybe for some people it’s a real cause for their condition, in my case, I’m not all that keen it’s the underline factor.

 How Do I Know If It’s Gluten Causing My Issues?

 The thought came to mind, are my problems caused by consuming wheat?
 Over the past year or so I’ve pretty much stayed on a particular steady diet and wheat is in it.
-Since gluten is a protein found in wheat could it be that I need to give it up all together?
+Since gluten is a protein found in wheat could it be that I need to give it up altogether?
 I really can’t decide if that’s even reasonable to do!

 Has Gluten Caused My Autoimmune Disease?